sqitchers/sqitch.org/content/community.md

 ---
 title: "Community"
-description: The Sqitch community warmly welcomes your participation.
+description: The Sqitch community warmly invites your participation.
 We welcome discussion and contributions from anyone and everyone, at every level of knowledge and skill.
 ---

-The Sqitch community warmly welcomes your participation.
+The Sqitch community warmly invites your participation.
 We welcome discussion and contributions from anyone and everyone, at every level of knowledge and skill.
 In the interest of fostering an open and welcoming environment, all members of the community must abide by the [Sqitch Community Code of